-Keep reading to learn how to clean AirPods without damaging them.
+With that said, keep reading to learn how to clean AirPods without damaging them now.

 How To Clean AirPods

 For the AirPods themselves, it’s critically important that you don’t run them underwater.
-At this point, sadly, AirPods are not waterproof.
+At this point, sadly, no current AirPods models are not waterproof.
 That means direct contact with gushing water will cause them to stop working.

 Instead, slightly wet a microfiber cloth (like this one from AmazonBasics) and gently wipe them clean of dirt and grime.
 From there, be sure to let them dry completely.